JGI-Bioinformatics/jaws/docs/sphinx/source/Tutorials/jaws_usage.rst

     jaws login

-    # This will generate a URL that you need to follow to get the Globus token
+    # This will generate a URL that you need to follow to get the Globus token.
+Then save the token according to directions.